VUSN Academic Policies/Regulations

 Dual Specialty Students

-- A meeting and signatures of both academic directors is required to add or drop one of the specialties or to change from a single specialty to a dual specialty.
+- A meeting and signatures of both academic directors are required to add or drop one of the specialties or to change from a single specialty to a dual specialty.

 Dropping a Course